jjaswanson4/specification/system-design/margo-overview/technical-lexicon.md

 An application catalog should have role-based access control for multiple personas that will be interacting with the catalog, allowing for fine-grained permissions and visibility.

 In addition, a catalog must support common functions for applications, such as creation, updating, and deletion.

+## Interfaces and Interoperability

+### Application Programming Inteface (API)

+An application programming interface is a set of rules that define how software applications can be interacted with, allowing for configruation and consumption of the underlying software.

+APIs within Margo are leveraged, and sometimes defined, to allow for interoperability between different supplier's offerings, and for more programatic and managable systems overall.

 ## Notes
 - Purchasing and procurement of applications is outside the scope of Margo